sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_howto_leverage_parameters_and_ua/embedding_howto_leverage_parameters_and_ua.md

 <img src="assets/horizonalline.png"/>

 **9: session_length:**<br>
 The number of seconds the embed URL should remain valid after the application embed URL was generated.
-After the specified number of seconds, the Application Embed will no longer display new values.
 The maximum session length is 2592000 seconds (30 days).

 Sample Code:
 ```code